-Brom Wikstrom is a Seattle native, born in 1953, graduating from Queen Anne High School (where he illustrated the school yearbook) and Seattle College Commercial Art Program.
+Brom Wikstrom is a Seattle native, graduating from Queen Anne High School (where he illustrated the school yearbook) and Seattle College Commercial Art Program.
 Other education at Seattle Pacific University, Antioch Technical and University of Washington Extension.
 He apprenticed under his father Robert, an award-winning art director and established himself as a sign painter and display artist in the Seattle area during the early seventies.

 He became paralyzed following an injury to his spinal cord at 21 while swimming.
 He learned to paint with his mouth and was eventually accepted into the select International Association of Mouth & Foot Painting Artists.
 This organization reproduces and markets member’s work worldwide and he has attended exhibitions of his work at their conferences in New York City, Vienna, Brussels, Mexico City, Lima, Buenos Aires, Sydney, Shanghai, Taipei, Athens, Lisbon, Great Britain (solo exhibition) and most recently Barcelona, Spain.